cutaway-security/ics-summit-2025-osint-workshop/task6.md

 ## Next Step

-When you are done, move onto [Task 7](task7.md): Identify External Remote Access.
+When you are done, move onto [Task 7](task7.md): Explore External Remote Access.